Elon Musk offers to go ahead with the purchase of Twitter for $44 billion, but on one condition

 Posted in:

-Documents showed that billionaire Elon Musk is proposing to go ahead with his original bid to acquire Twitter for $44 billion, calling for an end to a lawsuit brought by the social networking company that could force him to pay whether he wanted or not.
+Documents showed that billionaire Elon Musk is proposing to go ahead with his original bid to acquire Twitter for $44 billion, calling for an end to a lawsuit brought by the social networking company that might force him to pay whether he wanted or not.

-The agreement would put the world’s richest person at the helm of one of the most influential media platforms and end months of litigation that has damaged the Twitter brand and fueled what is known about Musk’s strange and unexpected actions and decisions.
+The agreement would put the world’s richest person at the helm of one of the most influential media platforms and end months of litigation that has damaged the Twitter brand and fueled what is known regarding Musk’s strange and unexpected actions and decisions.

 Musk, CEO of electric car maker Tesla, will take over the company he had originally committed to buying in April, but quickly reversed his decision.